If you’re wondering what’s happening on campus, the College Calendar is the best place to look.

 During summer, our residence halls are available for your conference or camp.
 Over 300 beds are available in our air-conditioned East Campus dormitories and select North Campus Dorms.
 An additional 800 beds are available in our traditional Oxford-style halls, featuring Gothic architecture.
 A limited number of apartment-style suites are available for families or other groups.

-For guests in our residence halls, we provide a linen packet containing sheets, blanket, pillow, towel, and wash cloth.
+For guests in our residence halls, we provide a linen packet containing sheets, a blanket, a pillow, a towel, and a washcloth.
 Beds may be made before your arrival upon request.